-Whether you are a parent, student, teacher, administrator, assistant, educational consultant, or just generally interested in special education, chances are you are seeking to gain a better understanding of the field, learn new skills, or expand your educational foundation.
-Our goal is to simply help our readers find the information they need, whether it’s answers to general questions or the kind of information it takes to make informed decisions about degree options for those considering going into the special education field.
+Whether you are a parent, student, teacher, administrator, assistant, educational consultant or are interested in special education, chances are, you are seeking to gain a better understanding of the field, learn new skills or expand your educational foundation.
+Our goal is to help our readers find the information they need, whether it’s answers to general questions or the kind of information it takes to make informed decisions about degree options for those considering a career in special education.

-We honor the individuals who work hard raising, teaching, and assisting those with special needs and believe they deserve our gratitude.
-Without that kind of dedication, the world would be a much different place for those living with psychological, mental, or medical disabilities.
+We honor the individuals who work hard raising, teaching and assisting those with special needs and believe they deserve our gratitude.
+Without their dedication, the world would be a much different place for people who live with disabilities.

-If you are a student or educator, chances are great that you are busy with courses, working, or seeking employment while maintaining your academic and employment responsibilities.
-Often this makes for a challenging dynamic when seeking means of learning new skills and acquiring information.
-That’s why it is our mission to offer you a number of professional, educational, and personal resources in Special Education to not only advance your goals but also help advance the field.
+If you are a student or educator, chances are great that you are busy with classes, working or seeking employment, which poses a challenge when seeking to learn new skills and acquire information.
+That’s why it is our mission to offer you a number of professional, educational and personal resources in Special Education to not only advance your goals, but also advance the field.

 Fundamentals of Online Special Education Degree Programs

 Special education is a teaching discipline focused on supporting the academic, social, and vocational development of exceptional children with disabilities.
 Under the IDEA Act, all disabled youth must receive apt education services in the least restrictive environment possible.
-According to Pew Research Center reports for the 2017-18 school year, the 7 million disabled students in the U.S. account for 14% of total enrollment in America’s public schools.
-That means special education accommodations and programs are now a fundamental and significant part of what schools in America do.
+According to Pew Research Center reports for the 2017-18 school year, the 7 million students living with disabilities in the U.S. account for 14% of total enrollment in America’s public schools.
+That means special education accommodations and programs are a fundamental and significant part of what schools in America do.
 Special education is consistently recognized as a high-needs area and is an excellent option for dedicated individuals interested in classroom careers.
-The NCES reports that there are 864 special education degrees in the United States, 181 of which are online.
-Below are the fundamentals you should know about online special education degree programs.
+NCES reports that there are 864 special education degrees in the United States, 181 of which are online.
+Here’s what you need to know about online special education degree programs.

 Types of Online Special Education Degrees

-At the undergraduate level, online associate degrees in special education are available at junior colleges and vocational schools.
-This two-year program lays the groundwork for studying child development and inclusive teaching.
-An associate degree won’t get you the license you need to become a teacher at the K-12 level, but according to the Bureau of Labor Statistics, teacher assistants and even early childhood educators in pre-K settings often get their start with a two-year degree.
-Public school systems require that K-12 special education teachers hold at least a bachelor’s degree and state licensing though.
-Online bachelor’s degrees (B.A. or B.S.) require four to five years full-time to develop lesson planning and classroom management strategies.
-Accredited bachelor’s programs in special education will include field practicum and student teaching to satisfy license requirements.
+At the undergraduate level, online associates degrees in special education are available at junior colleges and vocational schools.
+The two-year program lays the groundwork for studying child development and inclusive teaching methods.
+An associates degree won’t get you the license you need to become a teacher at the K-12 level, but, according to the Bureau of Labor Statistics, teacher assistants and even early childhood educators in pre-K settings often get their start with a two-year degree.
+However, public school systems require that K-12 special education teachers hold at least a bachelor’s degree and state licensing.
+Online bachelor’s degrees (B.A. or B.S.) require four to five years of full-time education to develop lesson planning and classroom management strategies.
+Accredited bachelor’s programs in special education will include field practicum and student teaching to satisfy licensure requirements.

 Factors for Choosing Online Special Education Programs

 Reputation is another big consideration in your decision.
 Gauge the online college’s quality by searching for rankings and student reviews.
 The U.S. News and World Report is an excellent resource for finding the best online education schools.
-Published rankings often consider key data like retention, job placement, student engagement, and faculty-student ratio for you.
+Published rankings often consider key data like retention, job placement, student engagement and faculty-to-student ratio.
 Pay close attention to the field opportunities offered by online special education programs.
 Ask your state licensing board whether the online degree will qualify you for certification or not.
-Potential online students should also inquire about technology, flexibility, Praxis exam rates, and curricula.
+Potential online students should also inquire about technology, flexibility, Praxis exam rates and curricula.

-Whether at the bachelor’s or doctoral level, online special education degrees share a common goal in helping exceptional youth turn disabilities into abilities.
+Whether at the bachelor’s or doctoral level, online special education degrees share a common goal in helping vulnerable youths overcome challenges.
 Aspiring teachers will generally progress through a well-rounded education core before focusing on special education.
-Major courses will cover subjects like child assessment, developmental psychology, behavior analysis, language development, assistive technology, instructional planning, and diversity.
+Major courses will cover subjects like child assessment, developmental psychology, behavior analysis, language development, assistive technology, instructional planning and diversity.
 Many are aligned with standards established by the Council for Exceptional Children (CEC).
-Elementary special education programs could specifically blend online courses in English, math, science, and history for subject proficiency.
+Elementary special education programs could specifically blend online courses in English, math, science and history for subject proficiency.
 School-based practicum before the student teaching semester should also be expected.

 Affording Tuition for Online Special Education Degrees

-The College Board reports that the average bachelor’s degree tuition is $9,410 at public, in-state and $32,405 at private, nonprofit universities.
+The College Board reports that the average bachelor’s degree tuition is $10,560 at public, in-state and $37,650 at private, nonprofit universities.
 Graduate education also breaks the bank with an average cost of $20,368 per year.
-Costs for online special education degrees can vary greatly though.
-For instance, Fitchburg State University charges $3,006 per year while Vanderbilt University bills students $44,712 annually.
+Costs for online special education degrees can vary tremendously.
 Expected tuition cost is an important factor to consider when narrowing down your degree options.
-Notice if the online colleges add in sneaky technology and service fees too.
+Note that online colleges sometimes add technology and service fees, too.